The-Politico/chartwerk-editor/docs/template-basics.md

 #### Writing template code to accomodate arbitrary user data.

+Chart templates should anticipate any data users can throw at them without relying on set header names in the data schema.

-First, checkout the [datamap API documentation](/docs/api/datamap.md) if you haven't yet.
-It's critical to understanding how data is represented in Chartwerk.
+You can use the [datamap API](/docs/api/datamap.md) to write templates that are agnostic to how your user's data is formatted.

-Take some user data about fatality rates at different ages for a scatterplot that looks like this:
+Take some user data about fatality rates at different ages for a scatterplot that, after parseing, looks like this:

 ```javascript
 [